 This 1.5-hour tour will cover nearly a mile of haunted sites.
 You'll visit three reportedly haunted buildings, as well as a local graveyard that has been connected to pre-Civil War occult activity.
 Your experienced guide will take you on an enthralling journey through some of the most terrifying accounts in Savannah's past.
-Head out to the legendary locations at 9 p.m. at Wright Square for the beginning of your journey, heading into several of the nearby squares and taking a peak at many haunted buildings in the area.
+Head out to the legendary locations at 9 p.m. at Wright Square for the beginning of your journey, heading into several of the nearby squares and taking a peek at many haunted buildings in the area.
 The accounts that you will hear on this tour are based on a gathering of reliable sources, including verifiable eyewitness accounts.

 Stop at Wright Square